grd/FreePDM/tests/README.md

 exit
 ```

-While still in `ssh` have a look at /etc/group, you can use `cat /etc/group` and write down the number behind the users `vault`, `user1` and `user2` (but keep in mind to use different names).
-After you completed the following you need to write down in the `FreePDM.conf` file that is stored (in Ubuntu) in the `.cache` or `.config` directory the following, at the bottom:
+While still in ssh you can type `id user1`, `id user2` and `id vault` and write the number after `uid=` (but keep in mind to use different names).
+After you completed these tasks you can `exit` to exit the ssh.
+Next you can write down in the `FreePDM.conf` file that is stored (in Ubuntu) in the `.config/FreePDM` directory the following, at the bottom:

 ```
 [user]
-vault = 1000
+vault = 1001
-user1 = 1001
+user1 = 1002
-user2 = 1002
+user2 = 1003
 ```

 ### Testing things out in Ubnutu Linux: